tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/监控告警/智能监控/全实例监控_intl_en.md

 ## Switching Monitoring Metrics
 1. Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/analysis), select **Monitoring & Alarm** > **Intelligent Monitoring** on the left sidebar.
 On the displayed page, select a database type at the top and select the **Full Instance Monitoring** tab.
 2. You can filter and select a metric in the drop-down list at the top.
-All monitoring metrics of MySQL and TDSQL-C are supported.
+All monitoring metrics of MySQL are supported.
 The information of the selected monitoring metric is displayed and sorted by metric value on this tab.
 ![](https://main.qcloudimg.com/raw/198839b8d65d56d142e2f475e9f68f35.png)

 ## Viewing Real-Time/Historical Monitoring